Alice Driver

 -

-Dr. Alice Driver is a James Beard Award-winning investigative journalist from the Ozark Mountains in Arkansas.
-She is the author of Life and Death of the American Worker: The Immigrants Taking on America’s Largest Meatpacking Company (One Signal Publishers, 2024).
+Dr. Alice Driver is a James Beard Award-winning investigative journalist and public speaker from the Ozark Mountains in Arkansas.
+She is the author of Life and Death of the American Worker: The Immigrants Taking on America's Largest Meatpacking Company (One Signal Publishers, 2024).
 In 2024, the book won the Lukas Work-in-Progress Prize from Columbia Journalism School and the Nieman Foundation for Journalism at Harvard.
-Driver is the author of More or Less Dead (University of Arizona, 2015) and the translator of Abecedario de Juárez (University of Texas, 2022).
+In 2025, the book was a finalist for the Brooklyn Library Prize alongside books by Pulitzer Prize-winner Mosab Abu Toha and Windham Campbell Prize-winner Alexis Pauline Gumbs.
+In 2026, the book will be published in Italian by Ferrobedò.
+In her work and writing, Driver focuses on the American food system, immigration, and unjust labor practices.
 In 2025, Driver attended The Rockefeller Foundation's Bellagio Center Residency, whose former residents include Maya Angelou and Ruth Bader Ginsburg.
 Driver holds a Ph.D.
 (2011) and an MA (2008) in Hispanic Studies from the University of Kentucky and completed a postdoctoral fellowship at the Universidad Nacional Autónoma de México (UNAM) in Mexico City.
 She studied Spanish and Portuguese at Middlebury College Language Schools.

 Dr. Alice Driver a holds Ph.D.(2011) and MA (2008) in Hispanic Studies from the University of Kentucky and completed a postdoctoral fellowship at the Universidad Nacional Autónoma de México (UNAM) in Mexico City.
 She studied Spanish and Portuguese at Middlebury College Language Schools.
 She holds a B.A. in Spanish and English from Berea College.